Frequently Asked Questions

 Please visit the Resources section for Valida, where you will find a Troubleshooting Guide to resolve common issues.
 If you are unable to find a resolution, please log a ticket with our Helpdesk

 Care plans can be accessed via the UCP Web portal.
 New users will need to complete a User Access Form.
-Please visit the Access page for more information.
+Please visit the On-boarding page for more information.

 Staff are individually accountable for the accuracy of information that they record in the care plan, and for ensuring that information is recorded within their professional scope of practice.